Mareios/Flappy-Bird/README.md

 ## Where to find and play the game?

-You can either clone repository and run on localhost, or visit <a href="http://www.homeopatie-tomastikova.cz/hra/game.html" target="_blank">homeopatic web page</a>.
+You can either clone repository and run on localhost, or visit [homeopatic web page](http://www.homeopatie-tomastikova.cz/hra/game.html).